ClickCease

 Workplace investigations require a qualified employment lawyer to uncover violations and pursue justice for the employee(s).
 Whether it’s wrongful termination, retaliation, harassment, or a wage and hour dispute, we will fully investigate the alleged violations of your rights as a California worker.

-• The cost of hiring the lawyer
+• The cost of hiring the lawyer.

-• Legal experience
+• Legal experience and longevity.

-• Ease of connecting with the attorney and paralegals
+• Ease of connecting with the attorney and paralegals.

-• Reputation in the legal community
+• Reputation in the legal community.

-• Ability to communicate effectively
+• The ability to communicate effectively.

 What Can I Do to Assist My Attorney?